davisjam/vuln-regex-detector/src/cache/client/npm/README.md

 This module queries a server hosted at Virginia Tech.
 When you use it, your regex will be shipped (via HTTPS) to the server and tested there.

 If the regex has not been seen before, the server will respond "UNKNOWN" and test it in the background.
 The server cannot test synchronously because testing is expensive (potentially minutes) and there might be a long line.

 ## Privacy

 By using this module you are consenting to send us your regexes.
-If your code is not open-source then you can host your own service.
+If your code is not open-source then feel free to host your own service.
-See [here](https://github.com/davisjam/vuln-regex-detector) for details, and provide your config when you call the API.
+See [here](https://github.com/davisjam/vuln-regex-detector) for details, and specify your service's hostname and port in `config` when you call the API.

 We may:
 - store them